Theophilos (emperor): Campaigns against the Arabs

-In 837 Theophilos led a vast army of 70,000 men towards Mesopotamia and captured Melitene and Arsamosata.
-The Emperor also took and destroyed Zapetra (Zibatra, Sozopetra), which some sources claim as the birthplace of Caliph al-Mu'tasim.
+In 837, Theophilos led a vast army of 70,000 men towards Mesopotamia and captured Melitene, Arsamosata and Samosata.
+The Emperor also took and destroyed Sozopetra, which some sources claim as the birthplace of Caliph al-Mu'tasim.
 Theophilos returned to Constantinople in triumph.
-Eager for revenge, Al-Mu'tasim assembled a vast army and launched a two-pronged invasion of Anatolia in 838.
+Eager for revenge, al-Mu'tasim assembled a vast army and launched a three-pronged invasion of Anatolia in 838.
 Theophilos decided to strike one division of the caliph's army before they could combine.
-On 21 July 838 at the Battle of Anzen in Dazimon, Theophilos personally led a Byzantine army of 25,000 to 40,000 men against the troops commanded by al-Afshin.
+On 21 July 838, at the Battle of Anzen in Dazimon, Theophilos personally led a Byzantine army of 25,000 to 40,000 men against the troops commanded by al-Afshin.
 Afshin withstood the Byzantine attack, counter-attacked, and won the battle.
-The Byzantine survivors fell back in disorder and did not interfere in the caliph's continuing campaign.
+The Byzantine survivors fell back in disorder and did not interfere in the Caliph's continuing campaign.

 Al-Mu'tasim took Ancyra, and al-Afshin joined him there.
-The full Abbasid army advanced against Amorium, the cradle of the dynasty.
+The full Abbasid army advanced against Amorion, the ancestral home of the dynasty.
 Initially there was determined resistance.
-Then a Muslim captive escaped and informed the caliph where there was a section of the wall that had only a front facade.
+Then a Muslim captive escaped and informed the caliph where there was a section of the wall that had only a front façade.
 Al-Mu'tasim concentrated his bombardment on this section, and the wall was breached.
 Having heroically held for fifty-five days, the city fell to al-Mu'tasim on 12 or 15 August 838.
+Although the Caliph was soon forced to retreat to Abbasid territory to suppress an insurgency, the defeat was a major blow to Theophilos' resources and prestige, and numerous Byzantine prisoners were executed.
+The weakness of the Byzantine military was exposed, in particular by elite Turkish archers that the Caliph had recruited.

+Around 841, the Republic of Venice sent a fleet of 60 galleys (each carrying 200 men) to assist the Byzantines in driving the Arabs from Crotone, but it failed.
+During the campaign al-Mu'tasim discovered that some of his top generals were plotting against him.
+Many of these leading commanders were arrested and some executed before he arrived home.
+Al-Afshin seems not to have been involved in this, but he was detected in other intrigues and died in prison in the spring of 841.
+Al-Mu'tasim concluded a peace with Theophilos in 841.
+He fell sick in October and died on 5 January 842.
+The Sack of Amorion was the high point of Abbasid incursion past the Taurus Mountains, after which political strife within the Caliphate improved the Byzantine military situation.